NEA Mandates and Structures

 Interactions

-Next to the European Commission as participant and the IAEA as observer, the EGFSF may invite experts from the following international organisations to participate in specific meetings: the International Commission on Radiological Protection (ICRP), the Food and Agriculture Organization (FAO), the World Health Organization (WHO), and the World Trade Organization (WTO) as well as their sub-ordinated bodies.
+Next to the European Union as participant and the IAEA as observer, the EGFSF may invite experts from the following international organisations to participate in specific meetings: the International Commission on Radiological Protection (ICRP), the Food and Agriculture Organization (FAO), the World Health Organization (WHO), and the World Trade Organization (WTO) as well as their sub-ordinated bodies.
 The EGFSF may also invite experts from other OECD directorates and other relevant organisations.

 Deliverables

-• Periodical presentations and updates of the EGFSF’s work to the CRPPH and its Bureau as appropriate;
+• Periodical presentations and updates of the EGFSF’s work to the CRPPH and its Bureau as appropriate.